 1 - 2 tsp Turmeric spice, dried or freshly grated

 1 tsp or less , to taste, 100% Cranberry Juice Concentrate (I love Dynamic Health brand)

 Remember to stir the turmeric as you drink your warm tea since it doesn't completely dissolve.
 Enjoy!

 Several years ago I came across this natural all-purpose cleaning recipe and have used it faithfully ever since.
-I love how wonderfully it works on all surfaces.
-With my microfiber cleaning cloth and this solution cleaning is truly easy and I don't worry about harmful chemicals.
+I love how it works on all surfaces.
+With my microfiber cleaning cloth and this solution, cleaning is easy and I don't worry about harmful chemicals.
 Try it out!

 Natural All-Purpose Cleaning Solution